sebastianbergmann/phpunit-documentation-english/src/xml-configuration-file.rst

 Possible values: ``true`` or ``false`` (default: ``true``)

 This attribute configures the storing of test results in the ``test-results`` cache file.
-This is required for ordering tests by defects or duration with the ``executionOrder`` attribute (see :ref:`appendixes.xml-configuration-file.phpunit.executionOrder`).
+This is required for ordering tests by defects, duration, or size with the ``executionOrder`` attribute (see :ref:`appendixes.xml-configuration-file.phpunit.executionOrder`).

 Use ``--do-not-cache-result`` on the command line or set this attribute to ``false`` to prevent the writing of the ``test-results`` cache file.